IlyaGusev/academia_mcp/README.md

 - Set one or more of `EXA_API_KEY`, `BRAVE_API_KEY`, `TAVILY_API_KEY` to enable `web_search` and provider tools.

 ### Environment variables
-Set as needed depending on which tools you use:
+Set as needed, depending on which tools you use:

 - `OPENROUTER_API_KEY`: required for LLM-related tools.
 - `BASE_URL`: override OpenRouter base URL.